nephio-project/nephio/krm-functions/interface-fn/design.md

 - if there is no difference: exit and do nothing (for this `Interface`)
 - if there is a difference, then delete the old `IPAllocation` by the process described above and create the new one with an empty `Status` (also described above).
 This is needed for the proper reallocation of the IP addresses in the IPAM system by the `IPAllocation controller`.
 - set the `ipam-nephio-org-v1alpha1-ipallocation-<name of the IPAllocation>` `Condition` to false for both the "to-be deleted" and the brand new `IPAllocation`s

+### Rationale behind implementation deceisions

+We decided to use the `krm-fn.nephio.org/owner` annotation instead of reusing the existing `metadata/ownerReference` field, and to use the `krm-fn.nephio.org/to-be-deleted` annotation instead of reusing the existing `metadata/deletionTimestamp` field, because we were concerned that if we ended up setting the `ownerReference` or `deletionTimestamp` field of a non-local resource that somehow ends up synched to a Kubernetes cluster by ConfigSync, then it will cause unintended consequences.